-First, that there was drastic variability in each field that they weren’t managing well.
-While they were variable rate spreading fertilizer based on actual yield combined with soil test data, they hadn’t yet made the investment in variable rate seeding.
-Their seed costs were not always being covered by bushels raised.
-They ran the numbers on how they could use technology to adapt their seed costs to the productivity of their fields and decided to put electric drives on their planter for 2019.
+One grower we’ll use as an example had not yet invested in variable rate seeding.
+He was variable rate spreading fertilizer based on actual yield combined with soil test data, but his seed costs were not always being covered by the bushels raised.
+He ran the numbers on how he could use technology to adapt his seed costs to the productivity of his fields, and decided to put electric drives on his planter for the next year.

 Through transparency with multiple landowners and sharing of information, they had productive conversations.
-While rent was not lowered, it wasn’t raised on any of their acres.
+While rent was not lowered, it wasn’t raised on any of his acres.
 They also were able to show specific areas of fields that needed tile and could articulate what it was costing them.
 One landowner signed a new flex lease agreement including execution of cost sharing for tiling.

 If you’re a grower reading this, you might be comparing your own breakeven costs to this example and thinking “I’m doing better than that.”
-My question to you would be—do you know that for sure?
-Have you analyzed to this degree?
+Our question to you would be—do you know that for sure?
+Have you analyzed it to this degree?
 You might still be leaving dollars on the table that could be in your pocket.

 One of our biggest takeaways for understanding your field profitability is the understanding that managing differences in productivity is key.
 You need to increase profitability on every acre.
 The best parts of the field can’t be relied on to cover the costs for the rest.
 Using technology and data analytics to prove what works in each unique environment so that it can be managed will be critical to your successes.
 If you don’t measure it, you can’t improve it!